-A copy of the NOI must be filed with each civil jurisdiction in which the treatment will be located (as described above) and with the DIFW Non-Game Program, DIFW Regional Fisheries Biologist, DACF Natural Areas Program, Maine Department of Marine Resources (DMR) Bureau of Sea-Run Fisheries and Habitats, USFWS, NOAA Fisheries, and lake associations / watershed associations identified in proximity to the treatment area, and with any public water system that uses the waterbody as a source, at the time it is submitted to the Department.
+- each civil jurisdiction in which the treatment will be located (as described above); - DIFW's Non-Game Program and Regional Fisheries Biologist; - DACF Natural Areas Program; - Maine Department of Marine Resources (DMR) Bureau of Sea-Run Fisheries and Habitats; - USFWS; - NOAA Fisheries; - lake or watershed associations identified in proximity to the treatment area; and - any public water system that uses the waterbody as a source.

 Further, notice that IASP is applying to conduct the proposed project must be provided to potentially impacted landowners abutting all affected resources via certified mail.
 Because of the potential for isolated spot treatments and due to complex hydrology in resources, not all property owners on a waterbody or in a watershed are necessarily directly affected by a treatment.
 Therefore, the IASP is required to inform the Department of how it determines potentially impacted abutters and the measures undertaken to provide greater contact to these parties.
-Additionally, a press release must be issued or an advertisement must be published in a newspaper having general circulation in the area of the treatment program within the 30-day period prior to submittal of the NOI to the Department.